Small-scale photonic Kolmogorov-Arnold networks using standard telecom nonlinear modules: Results

 \subsection{SSP-KAN architecture}

-Following the KAN architecture, we place a dedicated optical module on each edge connecting input and output nodes.
-Figure~\ref{fig:architecture}a shows a minimal [2,2] network with two input nodes and two output nodes, requiring four MZI-VOA-SOA-VOA modules.
+The main idea of SSP-KAN is to replace software-defined activation functions with physically realized optical transfer functions, placing a dedicated MZI-VOA-SOA-VOA module on each network edge.
+Figure~\ref{fig:architecture} shows a minimal [2,2] network with two input nodes and two output nodes, requiring four MZI-VOA-SOA-VOA modules.
 Each output is computed as a sum of the nonlinearly-transformed inputs:

-where $\phi_{i,j}$ represents the transfer function of the module on edge $(i,j)$.
+where \cut{$\phi_{i,j}$} $\varphi_{i,j}$ represents the transfer function of the module on edge $(i,j)$.
 This is the key structural difference from multilayer perceptrons: rather than applying a fixed nonlinearity after a weighted sum, each edge independently transforms its input through a physically distinct optical transfer function.
 The summation itself can be performed through incoherent power combining on a photodetector, requiring no electronic computation within the network.

-Each module (Fig.~\ref{fig:architecture}b) consists of a Mach-Zehnder interferometer with a semiconductor optical amplifier and variable optical attenuators in one arm, providing a tunable nonlinear transfer function controlled by four trainable parameters.
+Each module (detail in Fig.~\ref{fig:architecture}) consists of a Mach-Zehnder interferometer with a semiconductor optical amplifier and variable optical attenuators in one arm, providing a tunable nonlinear transfer function controlled by four trainable parameters.
 The SOA injection current $I$ sets both the gain magnitude and the degree of saturation nonlinearity, ranging from approximately linear response at low currents to pronounced gain compression at high currents.
 The input attenuation $\alpha_1$ controls the optical power entering the SOA, thereby setting the operating point on the gain saturation curve: low attenuation drives the SOA into saturation with strong nonlinearity, while high attenuation keeps it in the linear amplification regime.
 The output attenuation $\alpha_2$ scales the amplified arm contribution to the interference without affecting the saturation dynamics.
 The interferometer phase $\phi$ selects which portion of the MZI cosine-squared fringe pattern reaches the output, choosing between constructive and destructive interference regimes.
-Together, these four parameters per module define a family of transfer functions that spans a rich space of nonlinear input-output relationships (Fig.~\ref{fig:architecture}c).
+Together, these four parameters per module define a family of transfer functions that spans a rich space of nonlinear input-output relationships (insets in Fig.~\ref{fig:architecture}).
 All simulations use manufacturer-specified parameters for a commercially available SOA (Thorlabs BOA1554P; see Methods for the full physical model).